 Through its Hate Crime Program, Florida collects data on hate-related offenses for each incident reported.
-Because each reported crime may have more than one victim, these multiple victims are reflected in Florida's hate crime offense totals.
+Crimes against persons may have more than one victim, these multiple victims are reflected in Florida's hate crime offense totals.
 For example, if two individuals are victims of a single hate crime, Florida will count two offenses for that particular incident.
+For crimes against property, it is counted as one incident per location.
 The National Hate Crime Program does not reflect multiple victims in its offense count; therefore, Florida's hate crime offense totals may differ from figures included in reports on the national level.

-This 2014 Hate Crimes in Florida Report covers the period from January 1, 2014, through December 31, 2014.
+This 2018 Hate Crimes in Florida Report covers the period from January 1, 2018, through December 31, 2018.
 The information was collected from local law enforcement agencies by FDLE's Division of Criminal Information Systems, Special Services Bureau.
 The data was tabulated by FDLE and provided to the Attorney General's Office for summary and distribution.